-Noise: Solar arrays will be the primary source of power until renewable PG&E power becomes available, with a generator as back-up only.
-Noise sources from the operation will include drying and processing activities, which will occur within enclosed structure, and emergency generator use.
+Noise: PG&E renewable power is the project's source of electricity.
+Noise sources from the operation will include drying and manufacturing activities, which will occur within enclosed structures.
 Drying would involve the use of fans and dehumidifiers.
-Mixed-light cultivation would likely include the use of ventilation fans.
+Greenhouse cultivation would likely include the use of ventilation fans.
 The noise impacts from these activities would not create a substantial increase in noise levels.
-Noise from the generator will be required not to exceed 50 decibels at 100 feet, or at the nearest tree line, whichever is closer.
 The project is conditioned that operational noise does not exceed three decibels above ambient noise levels at the property lines.
+The applicant has performed a noise study to set ambient noise conditions.
 There is no reason to believe that noise will be increased substantially on-site.
 The project will not result in the generation of excessive groundborne vibration or noise levels.
 Less than significant impact.

-Population and Housing: The project is for cannabis cultivation and nursery operations.
-Temporary employee housing is proposed.
+Population and Housing: The project is for cannabis cultivation, non-flammable manufacturing, and nursery operations.
+No housing is proposed.
 No impact.

 Public Services: The project is for cannabis cultivation and nursery operations on a site where agriculture is the historical use.
 The project will not increase the need for fire or law enforcement services.
-Less than significant impact
+Less than significant impact.